 As a form of behavioral therapy, DBT combines two seemingly opposite things: acceptance and change.
 You can change your outcomes by accepting what is and then shifting it to something that better enables your well-being.
 DBT helps with symptoms of suicidality, self-harm, and trauma on their own or as they intersect with substance misuse.

-Dialectical behavior therapy in Denver at Mile High Recovery is highly effective in treating addiction because it identifies healthier ways of living while providing the skills to do that.
+Dialectical behavior therapy in Denver at Mile High Recovery Center is highly effective in treating addiction because it identifies healthier ways of living while providing the skills to do that.
 In a nutshell, DBT enables you to manage and then shift both hurtful beliefs and risky behaviors.

 Dialectical behavior therapy can be used in group therapy and individual counseling.
 In either case, the therapist is trained to initiate healing processes by focusing on specific touchpoints of DBT.

 Looking at some of DBT’s focus areas, we can understand how they work.
 DBT focuses on the following when it’s used for mental health treatment.

 Their use of alcohol or drugs may well have begun as a way to cope with such challenges.
-If they have experienced trauma, they may be especially triggered by difficulty and stress.
+If they have experienced trauma, they may be mainly triggered by difficulty and stress.
 Distress tolerance and mindfulness are closely aligned in DBT.

-- Emotional regulation – The ability to manage extreme emotional swings helps you avoid reliance on substances to do that for you.
+The ability to manage extreme emotional swings helps you avoid reliance on substances to do that for you.
 Understanding the impact of extreme lows and highs on behavior is the first step to finding equilibrium.
 Ultimately this might be the most important of the DBT skills.